danielchristiancazares/freespace2/docs/PLAN_REFACTOR_TEXTURE_MANAGER.md

 A function that consumes one type and produces another, encoding a valid state change.
 Move semantics prevent reusing the consumed state.

+### Special Case Pattern

+An intentional "always-valid" default object that eliminates null/absent branching.
+Example: the fallback texture slot (slot 0) is a real texture, not a sentinel.
+The binding layer may *choose* to use slot 0 when a texture has no assigned dynamic slot; that fallback choice is policy at the boundary, not a hidden decision inside the texture manager.
+This differs from sentinels because the fallback is valid, usable data - not an in-band encoding of absence.

+### Handle Reuse Protection

+When an external system (like bmpman) reuses handles after release, internal references can become stale.
+Solutions:

+1. **Generational handles**: Include a generation counter that increments on each reuse (slotmap pattern)
+2. **Lifetime coupling**: Ensure internal cleanup is called exactly when the external handle is released
+3. **Transient-only references**: Never store references longer than a single operation

+This plan uses approach (2) via `releaseBitmap()` - the texture manager MUST be notified of every bmpman release to prevent stale mappings.

+**Required invariant**: `releaseBitmap()` must erase the corresponding `TextureId` from every CPU-side container keyed by `TextureId` (resident maps, slot maps, pending upload membership, bindless request sets, render-target records, rejection caches, etc.) *before* deferring GPU destruction.
+This prevents handle-reuse cache poisoning (a released bmpman handle being immediately reused while stale manager state still exists).

 ---

 ## 3. Related Documentation